fesguerra143/disa-stig-scan-template/README.md

-# Scanning for Vulnerabilities Project - Using a DISA STIG Scan Template
+# Scanning for Vulnerabilities Project - UDISA STIG Scan

 This project is about Scanning a Windows VM: Authenticated vs. Unauthenticated